ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 fast as possible, and I'll handle the edge cases as they show up over time.

-Now I also want the ability to add all those niceties and guarantees to my code, but I want the freedom to take risks.
-The next thing to add for communcation to me is meaningful names.
+I also want the ability to add all those niceties and guarantees to my code, but I want the freedom to take risks.

+# How do I communicate intent?

+The first step to good communication is finding meaningful names.

-That's usualy quite cheap to implement, because the first step of implementing something is understanding the domain of that thing, and understanding the domain is all about naming things.
+This is very much necessary anyway because the first step of implementing something is understanding the domain of that thing, and understanding the domain is all about naming things.

 Same with documentation: documentation is part of understanding the domain itself, and has value beyond the understanding of the code.

-Also some examples, that really helps with understanding.
+Also finding some examples, that really helps with understanding.
 Those examples can be written as tests so that they can allow you to verify your code.

 Verification is a nice tool: it does not guarantee anything, but it allows you to check some of your assumptions.
 And you do need to verify your code, and that means writting tests.

-Finally, the last step (for me) is type annotation & static verifications.
-Those actually offer guarantees about your code (although really the Curry-Howard correspondence tells us that the code is the proof for your type propositions and not the other way around, so we usually have this understanding a bit backwards).

-But there is more!
+Finally, type and contract annotation help with the boundaries of your code.
+Those allow to not only communicate the API between your functions, but also make sure that information is kept in sync with the code.

+All of the above require constant maintenance.
+You might believe none of them should be negociable, but I believe they all are: for your given domain, you have to establish the cost and value of each of those, and decide if you want to invest in them upfront or only after you're successful.

+In some cases, the code itself is not even the most important, and the documentation and types are everything!
+And sometimes, only the artefact you've created matters.

-## What I care about right after "it works?"
+# What do I care about right after "it works"?

-But before I even want to dig deeper into communicating intent, verifying and proving things, there are many other considerations I have in mind:
+Beyond communicating intent, verifying and proving things, there are many other considerations I have in mind:

 * Will it run fast enough?
 * Will it scale?